PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 Of course 💩 was just an example.
 If you want to support any character you need to use "proper" UTF8.

-BTW on MySQL 8 This is going to be the default, but we all know everyone must do ceremonies and rituals prior to migrating, so...
+BTW on MySQL 8 this is going to be the default, but we all know everyone must do ceremonies and rituals prior to migrating, so...

 To know the exact details of why this is so check out https://mathiasbynens.be/notes/mysql-utf8mb4